zaproxy/zaproxy-website/site/content/docs/scans/firingrange.md

 Click on the Sections to see the full set of results, which also link to the online test page and the scan rule which should find the vulnerability.

-Changes which find any of the missed vulnerabilities are eligible for a bounty: see Issue [#7122](https://github.com/zaproxy/zaproxy/issues/7122) for more details.

 {{< scan-table >}}